Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Analytical condition for peaked distribution

 \section{Analytical condition for peaked distribution}

 To understand when we expect a peaked catastrophe length distribution, we derive an analytical condition for when a peak emerges.
-Our analysis focuses on the early stage of stochastic trajectories along the bottom edge of the state space.
-As shown in Fig. \ref{fig_model}(e), we define the coordinates at which the system first leaves the bottom edge to be $(x_\text{hydr},0)$, where $x_\text{hydr}$ corresponds to the cap length at the onset of cap hydrolysis.
+Our analysis rests on a crucial simplification, where topological edge currents reduce the stochastic dynamics in our 2D state space to 1D trajectories along state space boundaries.
+As a result of this dimensional reduction, the total length of a trajectory depends on its length along the bottom edge, denoted by $x_\text{hydr}$ in Fig. \ref{fig_model}(e).
+The former governs the catastrophe length, while the latter corresponds to the cap length at the onset of cap hydrolysis.
 In our model, catastrophe length increases monotonically with $x_\text{hydr}$ (Fig. \ref{fig_analytical}(a)), which is intuitive because a longer cap leads to a more stable microtubule that grows for longer before catastrophe.
 As a result, the catastrophe length distribution is peaked whenever the $x_\text{hydr}$ distribution, denoted by $P(x)$, is peaked (e.g., see Fig. \ref{fig_analytical}(b)).
 This observation allows us to focus on the simpler distribution $P(x)$, where a peak emerges when the derivative $P'(x)=0$ at some positive $x=x^*$ that satisfies this condition.

 We calculate $P(x)$ by analyzing stochastic trajectories along the bottom edge (Fig. \ref{fig_analytical}(c)).
 At each $x$ coordinate, a trajectory either enters the bulk of the state space (blue) with probability $p(x)$, or continues along the edge (orange) with probability $1-p(x)$, as we neglect higher-order effects such as less likely trajectories. $P(x)$ is then the probability that a trajectory continues along the edge at all previous $x-1$ steps, and enters the bulk at $x$, i.e.,